Battle of Long Tan: Troop support and pursuit

 D Company departed Nui Dat at 11:00 on 18 August led by Smith.
 They were accompanied by a three-man New Zealand artillery forward observer party under Captain Maurice Stanley, making up a 108-man company.
-Already behind schedule and with B Company having been out for longer than expected, Smith wanted to relieve Ford and then follow the VC tracks to continue the pursuit that afternoon.
-Opting for speed, he adopted single file, with 12 Platoon under Second Lieutenant David Sabben in the lead.
-Despite the heat the company moved at a fast pace, traversing the low scrub, swamp and paddy fields as they closed in on B Company's position.
+Already behind schedule and with B Company having been out for longer than expected, Smith wanted to relieve Ford and then follow the VC tracks to continue the pursuit that afternoon.Despite the heat the company moved at a fast pace, traversing the low scrub, swamp and paddy fields as they closed in on B Company's position.

-Meanwhile, the rock and roll acts Little Pattie and Col Joye and the Joy Boys had flown into Nui Dat and were setting up for an afternoon concert.
-Many of the Australians were disappointed at the prospect of missing the entertainment, and as they patrolled east they occasionally heard the music through the trees.
 At 13:00 D Company met up with B Company on the edge of the Long Tân rubber plantation, approximately 2500 m from Nui Dat.
 D Company moved into all-round defence and posted sentries.
 While the soldiers had lunch, Smith and Ford inspected the area with a small protection party.
-The position appeared to have been used by the VC as a staging area prior to the bombardment two nights before, and there were signs that they had evacuated their casualties by cart.
-The Australians found blood stains and a quantity of equipment and sandals, and examined the mortar and RCL firing locations.
+The position appeared to have been used by the VC as a staging area prior to the bombardment two nights before, and there were signs that they had evacuated their casualties.
+The Australians found blood stains and equipment, they examined their firing locations.
 After briefing Smith, Ford and the remainder of B Company turned for Nui Dat.
 D Company subsequently took over the pursuit.